Guide to California Proposition 65

-California Proposition 65 is a “right to know” state law in California that requires businesses to provide warnings to Californians about significant exposures to chemicals that cause cancer, birth defects, or other reproductive harm.
+California Proposition 65, also known as the Safe Drinking Water and Toxic Enforcement Act, is a “right to know” state law in California that requires businesses to provide warnings to Californians about significant exposures to chemicals that cause cancer, birth defects, or other reproductive harm.
 These chemicals can be in the products that Californians purchase, in their homes or workplaces, or those that are released into the environment.
 By requiring that this information be provided, California Prop 65 enables Californians to make informed decisions about their exposures to these chemicals.

 Proposition 65 also prohibits California businesses from knowingly discharging significant amounts of listed chemicals into sources of drinking water.

 Proposition 65 requires California to publish a list of chemicals known to cause health hazards such as cancer, birth defects, or other reproductive harm.
 This list, which must be updated at least once a year, has grown to include approximately 900 chemicals since it was first published in 1987.